OpManager allows you to create custom SNMP monitors to get performance metrics based on vendor specific OIDs provided in the MIB.

 For string-based thresholds, you can choose from the following conditions - CONTAINS, EQUALS, NOT CONTAINS, NOT EQUALS, MATCH REGEX.
 You can use these conditions to configure values for all levels of thresholds.

-Enter the Rearm Value.
+Rearm Value: Enter the Rearm Value for the monitor.
 A rearm value helps determine if the condition of a monitor has returned to normal after a threshold violation alert.

 In the Consecutive Times field, enter the value of how many consecutive times the thresholds (Attention, Trouble and Critical) can be violated for an alert to be generated.